opensearch-project/project-website/_posts/2025-06-06-Unlocking-Agentic-AI-experiences-with-OpenSearch.md

 ## Conclusion

-OpenSearch's agentic AI capabilities features provide real-world value by enabling advanced analytics, investigation, summarization, and reporting.
+OpenSearch's agentic AI capabilities provide real-world value by enabling advanced analytics, investigation, summarization, and reporting.
 The integration shown in this post not only enhances traditional search capabilities but also provides deeper insights into system performance and data analysis, offering a valuable tool for developers and data engineers.

-To learn more about using agentic AI in OpenSearch, read our recent [MCP blog post](https://opensearch.org/blog/introducing-mcp-in-opensearch/).
+To learn more about using agentic AI in OpenSearch, read our recent blog post [Introducing MCP in OpenSearch](https://opensearch.org/blog/introducing-mcp-in-opensearch/).
 We welcome your feedback and contributions in the [OpenSearch MCP repo](https://github.com/opensearch-project/opensearch-mcp-server-py/tree/main).